Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/docs.msft/s5-deploy-spring-boot-app-to-azure-container-service-using-fabric8-maven.md

 ms.author: yuwzho;robmcm
 ---

-# Deploy a containerized Spring Boot web app using a Cosmos DB database to App Service Linux using IntelliJ
+# Deploy a sample Spring Boot web app to Azure Container Service using the Fabric8 Maven Plugin

 This article will show you how to clone a sample Spring Boot application that uses Cosmos DB for data and deploy it to Azure Container Service using the Fabric8 Maven Plugin.